Meaning making and emotion regulation

 The capacity to see things from the child’s perspective is an essential ingredient of sensitivity.
 This means that the child can be safely held in the parent’s mind.
 For a child to experience ‘thinking about’ as a safe and inherently useful experience, the parent has to sufficiently often name the child’s experience appropriately without criticism or judgment; just accepting and naming the child’s mind, as it is.
 Parents who react in ways that a child cannot make sense of, or cannot have in mind, or are unsuited to the child’s developmental stage, creates unknown anxiety and an avoidance to keep things in mind.
 In extreme cases, a state of “mindlessness” is created.

-A few years ago I visited a woman who worked in our house when I was a child.
+A few years ago I visited a woman who had worked in our house when I was a child.
 I was curious about why I had felt so safe and free with her, and had cried such bitter tears when she left.
 We were having tea in her lounge, when her granddaughter, aged about six, and whom she looks after during the day, was called in from outside where she had been playing with others.
 She stood at the entrance to the door of the lounge, sulking.
 “What is the matter?” asked her grandmother, with a note of slight concern in her voice.
 Then promptly remarked, “Oh you are upset because you have to come in already.”
 The little girl’s posture relaxed (grandmother was right, and had read her mind correctly, and accepted this without fuss, and without blame or the need for a sermon).
 “Come”, said her grandmother in a soothing voice, “let me fetch you a yoghurt, and then I will tell you who this lady is who is having tea with us.”
 They left for the kitchen, hand in hand.
 When they returned the granddaughter joined us, sitting on the carpet, closer to me now, eating her yoghurt, curious about the stranger.

 I understood that this woman has the wonderful ability to see a child, and to care about what she sees, and to name what she sees in such a manner that it contains the child, and to take ordinary practical steps to ‘make things better’.